⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 📊 Market Context

-• Total Addressable Market - The global Database-as-a-Service market, valued at US$29.6 billion in 2024, is projected to grow at a 19.5% CAGR to US$109.1 billion by 2034, driven by cloud adoption and digital transformation.
+• Total Addressable Market - The global database market is estimated at US$80 billion, projected to grow to over US$150 billion by 2029, driven by cloud migration and new application development.

 Competitor